Megan and Sarah’s St Barts Brewery Wedding with a trip on The London Eye

 When you head off to photograph a wedding around Christmas you certainly don’t expect the light we were treated to at Megan and Sarah’s very London wedding.
 From the Asylum in Peckham to St Bart’s Brewery in Smithfield via the London eye, Megan and Sarah had a magical day in the Capital featuring Christmas crackers, mulled wine, pie and mash and a sunset of epic proportions.

-Working with Laura and Pete was impressively easy, never intrusive and the results are gorgeous.
+Here’s what Megan and Sarah had to say about working with me as their photographer: Working with Laura and Pete was impressively easy, never intrusive and the results are gorgeous.
 We love them.
-Initially we were drawn to the colour in Laura’s work and after an initial teleconference we knew Laura and Pete’s relaxed style was definitely right up our alley.
+Initially we were drawn to the colour in Laura’s work and after an initial chat we knew Laura and Pete’s relaxed style was definitely right up our alley.
 We really couldn’t be happier!

 Check out more of my London wedding photography over on the blog or pop over to my contact page and let’s have a chat about your wedding!

 We first met in Las Vegas